neicnordic/sensitive-data-archive/CONTRIBUTING.md

 Use comments in your code, choose variable and function names that clearly show what you intend to implement.

-Once the feature is done you can request it to be merged back into `main` by making a Pull Request.
+Once the feature is done you can request it to be merged back into `main` by making a Pull Request using the [template to open a new Pull Request].

 Before making the pull request, it is a good idea to rebase your branch onto `main` to ensure that eventual conflicts with the `main` branch are solved before the PR is reviewed and that there can be a clean merge.
 > NOTE:
 > In older github repositories the default branch might be called `master` instead of `main`.

 ### About git and commit messages